Provably Adaptive Average Reward Reinforcement Learning for Metric Spaces: Abstract

 \section{Abstract}

-We study infinite-horizon average-reward reinforcement learning~(RL) for Lipschitz MDPs and develop an algorithm \algo~that discretizes the state-action space adaptively and zooms into ``promising regions'' of the state-action space.~We show that its regret can be bounded as $\ctO\big(T^{1 - \deff\inv}\big)$, where $\deff= 2d_\cS + d_z + 3$, $d_\cS$ is the dimension of the state space, and $d_z$ is the zooming dimension. $d_z$ is a problem-dependent quantity, which allows us to conclude that if an MDP is benign, then its regret will be small.~We note that the existing notion of zooming dimension for average reward RL is defined in terms of policy coverings, and hence it can be huge when the policy class is rich even though the underlying MDP is simple, so that the regret upper bound is nearly $O(T)$.~The zooming dimension proposed in the current work is bounded above by $d$, the dimension of the state-action space, and hence is \textit{truly} adaptive, i.e., shows how to capture adaptivity gains for infinite-horizon average-reward RL.~\algo~outperforms other state-of-the-art algorithms in experiments; thereby demonstrating the gains arising due to adaptivity.
+We study infinite-horizon average-reward reinforcement learning (RL) for Lipschitz MDPs, a broad class that subsumes several important classes such as linear and RKHS MDPs, function approximation frameworks, and develop an adaptive algorithm $\text{ZoRL}$ with regret bounded as $\mathcal{O}\big(T^{1 - d_{\text{eff.}}^{-1}}\big)$, where $d_{\text{eff.}}= 2d_\mathcal{S} + d_z + 3$, $d_\mathcal{S}$ is the dimension of the state space and $d_z$ is the zooming dimension.
+In contrast, algorithms with fixed discretization yield $d_{\text{eff.}} = 2(d_\mathcal{S} + d_\mathcal{A}) + 2$, $d_\mathcal{A}$ being the dimension of action space. $\text{ZoRL}$ achieves this by discretizing the state-action space adaptively and zooming into ''promising regions'' of the state-action space. $d_z$, a problem-dependent quantity bounded by the state-action space's dimension, allows us to conclude that if an MDP is benign, then the regret of $\text{ZoRL}$ will be small.
+The zooming dimension and $\text{ZoRL}$ are truly adaptive, i.e., the current work shows how to capture adaptivity gains for infinite-horizon average-reward RL. $\text{ZoRL}$ outperforms other state-of-the-art algorithms in experiments, thereby demonstrating the gains arising due to adaptivity.